 Summary

 The vital signs – blood pressure, heart rate, respiratory rate, temperature, oxygen saturation, and “the 6th vital sign”, pain – are often the first pieces of objective evidence gathered before formal evaluation of the patient.
-These simple non-invasive measurements provide essential (i.e. vital) insight into a patient’s clinical status, as they can indicate early objective changes prior to the onset of symptoms.
+These simple non-invasive measurements provide essential (i.e., vital) insight into a patient’s clinical status, as they can indicate early objective changes prior to the onset of symptoms.

 A medical practitioner should be familiar with accepted variations in normal ranges of measurements based on age, weight, and gender.
 Abnormality in vital signs can indicate an acute medical problem or a change in chronic disease state.
 If these have been obtained prior to the examiner’s first encounter with the patient, but are abnormal, it is advised to perform repeated measurement.
 The vital signs help guide the evaluation of the patient and to formulate the assessment and plan.